rosuH/AndroidFilePicker/README.md

 - `targetAPI == 29`, please enable `requestLegacyExternalStorage` feature for your project :D
 - `targetAPI >= 30`, don't use this lib.
 We don't support scope storage for now :(
     - Unless Google release new external permission or other new feature, we would not consider support scope storage. (or says: "I can't do this")
-    - Or, ofcouse, you are welcome for give us some ideas.
+    - Or, of course, you are welcomed for give us some ideas.
 Just create a new issues.

 ## Download